University of Wisconsin - Madison

-Frederick R. Chen is a first-year Ph.D. student in the Department of Political Science at the University of Wisconsin-Madison.
-His main research interests include international conflict and its mediation, international political economy, international organizations, public opinion, Chinese international relations, experiment, and quantitative methods.
-Born and raised in Beijing, China, Frederick received his B.A. in International Politics (with distinction) from Tsinghua University (2013) and M.A. in International Relations from Peking University (2016).
-Prior to coming to the University of Wisconsin-Madison, he was a visiting graduate student at Yale University and the University of Alberta.
+Frederick Chen is a third-year Ph.D. student in the Department of Political Science at the University of Wisconsin-Madison.
+His main research interests include international security, international political economy, regime type, public opinion, experiment, and quantitative methods.
+Born and raised in Beijing, China, Frederick received his B.A. in International Politics (with Distinction) from Tsinghua University (2013) and M.A. in International Relations from Peking University (2016).
+Prior to coming to the University of Wisconsin-Madison, he was a visiting graduate student in the Department of Political Science at Yale University and at the University of Alberta.

 Frederick R Chen.
 Disentangling Bias: National Capabilities, Regime Type, and International Conflict Mediation.
 Conflict Management and Peace Science.
 First Published March 1, 2017.
 DOI: 10.1177/0738894216689560.